03

 From Conservation to Stem Cell Reprogramming, Colossal is working toward optimizing and restoring our world.

-Elephants are often considered keystone species, meaning they have a disproportionately large impact on their environment relative to their abundance.
-Keystone species play a critical role in maintaining the structure of an ecological community.
-Without them, the ecosystem would be dramatically different or cease to exist altogether.
+Wolves are considered keystone species, meaning they have a disproportionately large impact on their environment relative to their abundance.
+So what would happen if they disappeared from their ecosystems?

 +